saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 Watch [this video](https://www.youtube.com/watch?v=3K1Eu0eTha8&t=12s) to see how to set up your Sauce username and access key as environment variables on your machine, or use [the instructions here to set them up on Windows](https://docs.google.com/document/d/1Cb27j6hgau5JHmAxGHPihd3V4Og3autPCei82_m1Ae8/edit?usp=sharing).

-Sauce Control will detect your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`, but you can run the following optional command to edit these:
+Testrunner Toolkit will detect your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`, but you can run the following optional command to edit these:

 ```
 saucectl configure